MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-generative-ai-search.md

 ## What operational factors and settings allow for effective and responsible use of the system?

 - Before deploying capability into the production system, it's crucial to thoroughly test and review its functionality.
 This includes assessing its capacity to provide accurate, relevant, and free of offensive language responses to user prompts on the site.
-- Use the refined data configuration in Power Pages Studio to scope the search responses used to generate the answers.
+- Use the **refine your data** option in Power Pages Studio to scope the search responses used to generate the answers.

 ## See also